Financial Literacy for Investors · · 19 min read

 1. Straight-Line Method: This method evenly allocates the cost of the asset over its useful life.
 For example, a property valued at $275,000 would see an annual depreciation of $10,000, calculated as $275,000 divided by 27.5 years.

-2. Declining Balance Approach: This accelerated method allows for larger deductions in the early years of the asset's life.
+2. Declining Balance Approach: This allows for larger deductions in the early years of the asset's life.
 It calculates depreciation by applying a fixed percentage to the remaining book value of the asset each year, maximizing tax benefits in the initial years.

 3. Units of Production Approach: This method ties depreciation to the actual usage of the property, making it particularly suitable for assets where wear and tear closely correlates with usage levels.